sarioz/Springboard/Capstone-Project/SpanglishModelingFlask/README.md

 You need a *kostenlos* [LinCE](https://ritual.uh.edu/lince/) account at to download these files from [pos_spaeng](https://ritual.uh.edu/lince/benchmark/pos_spaeng.zip) and [sa_spaeng](https://ritual.uh.edu/lince/benchmark/sa_spaeng.zip).
+(The corpora come with a nice [paper](https://arxiv.org/abs/2005.04322) which does not require creating any account).

 To run the web app locally and in development mode, use: